PlugRS/Rohit/README.md

 ### Rohit Singh 🐣
-I'm a 19yo college student at SRM University.
+I'm a 19yo Computer Science student at SRM University.
 I'm a sustainablity and startup enthusiast fueled by ideas and doing anything that brings them to life.

 ### My Tech Skills (Intermediate) ✊
 * Flutter